GDevelopApp/GDevelop-documentation/docs/gdevelop5/credits/index.md

 - Cloud Builds.
 Use credits to acquire additional cloud builds, allowing you to iterate faster when approaching the final stages of your game development process.

+- Cloud Projects.
+Add additional cloud projects to your account, allowing you to store more projects in the cloud.

 - Leaderboards.
 Enhance the competitive & multiplayer aspect of your games by adding additional leaderboards to your games, fostering engagement among players.

 - Asset Store Purchases.
 In the future, credits will be usable for making purchases on GDevelop's asset store.
 Access a variety of assets & pre-made game templates to enrich your game development projects.